scharlau/temperature_stories_django/README.md

         <p>Your converted temperature of {{ temp }} in F is {{ converted_t }} in C</p>
         </body>

+We need to add a line to the settings.py file that will tell Django that the csrf token used in our form is valid.
+Add this line below the Allowed hosts line:

+        CSRF_TRUSTED_ORIGINS =  ['https://scharlau.pythonanywhere.com', 'localhost']

+Amend the server name to suit your system.
 Save the changes, and reload the pages to see it in action.

 ## Do Some of your own changes